mcmire/dotfiles/README.md

     (sudo) pip install powerline-status

+Finally, ensure that you're using tmux 2.0 or higher (this will make it so that when you open a new window it keeps the current working directory).
+If you already have tmux, you can update with:

+    brew upgrade tmux

 ## Installation

 Next, clone this repo somewhere.
 I recommend you put it in your `~/code` folder